Joe is an online weight loss coach and qualified personal trainer of 15 years who helps busy, professional men and women lose fat and build muscle.

 I like these because they’re kind of unique, they’re very much individual ‘bites’ rather than a bar, and the filling is very soft and mousse-like, something I haven’t seen from any other bar.

-These only come in two flavours, but word of warning; the Strawberry is not good; kinda false tasing and chemical-y.
+These only come in two flavours, but a word of warning; the Strawberry is not good; kinda false tasing and chemical-y.
 Stick to the Chocolate version which is good.

 Flavour Reviewed: Cherry Bakewell